Users and players

 Lifecycle

+The Players service contains all the Player instances in a game.
 Client and server-side scripts can both connect to the Players.PlayerAdded and Players.PlayerRemoved events to perform actions in response to the lifecycle of a Player object.
-They can also connect to the Player.CharacterAdded, Player.CharacterRemoving, and Humanoid.Died events to perform gameplay-related actions for when the character spawns, despawns, and dies.
+Scripts can also connect to the Player.CharacterAdded and Player.CharacterRemoving events to perform gameplay-related actions for when the character spawns or despawns.

 local DataStoreService = game:GetService("DataStoreService")